lmc-eu/spirit-design-system/packages/design-tokens/README.md

 This approach is a bit more descriptive and thus provides slightly better developer experience.
-You may find it more convenient in situations you **don't** suppose your code will make its way to Spirit as this approach is incompatible with `@tokens` API that makes rebranding possible.
+You may find it more convenient in situations you **don’t** suppose your code will make its way to Spirit as this approach is incompatible with `@tokens` API that makes rebranding possible.

 </details>